Platanos, Elis

 Platanos (Greek: Πλάτανος meaning plane tree) is a village and a community in the municipality of Ancient Olympia, Elis, Greece.
 It is located north of the Alfeios valley, 2 km southeast of Pelopio, 3 km northwest of Olympia and 15 km east of Pyrgos.
 The Greek National Road 74 (Pyrgos - Tripoli) passes south of Platanos.
-In 2011 Platanos had a population of 766 for the village, and 780 for the community, which includes the small village Agios Georgios.
+The community includes the small village Agios Georgios.